-Members of the National Association of Home Builders (NAHB) elected four senior officers to top leadership positions within the federation at the conclusion of this week’s NAHB Winter Leadership Meetings.
+Members of the National Association of Home Builders (NAHB) elected four senior officers to top leadership positions within the Federation during the International Builders’ Show in Las Vegas.

 With more than 700 affiliated state and local home builders associations and more than 140,000 members across the country, NAHB represents the interests of the nation’s housing professionals through advocacy, education and research.

 Talking the helm as NAHB’s Chairman of the Board this year is Alicia Huey, a Birmingham-Ala.-based custom home builder with more than 30 years of experience in the home building industry.
 Huey founded AGH Homes, Inc. in 2000.
 In addition to building high-end custom homes for buyers on individual lots, AGH Homes has also built in several golf course communities in Hoover and Vestavia, Ala.

 "With the housing market currently in a recession and inflation still stubbornly high, our top priority for 2023 will be to work with policymakers to find ways to boost housing output, ease building material supply chain disruptions and reduce unnecessary regulations that are raising housing costs," said Huey.
 "Increasing production of attainable, affordable housing is the best solution to ease inflation in the housing sector and overall economy and to improve housing affordability."

 Also moving up on the association’s leadership ladder during NAHB’s Winter Leadership meetings was Carl Harris, a Wichita, Kan.-based small volume spec and custom home builder with more than 40 years of experience in the home building, remodeling and light commercial construction industry.
 He was elected as First Vice Chairman of the Board.
 As co-founder and vice president of the Carl Harris Co., Inc. and managing partner of Harris Homes, Harris has built homes in many communities around the state of Kansas.